 - Moving On To Traditional Irish Tunes:

 Once you’ve mastered the scale of D major and can play a simple sequence like Mary Had A Little Lamb, you’re ready to start learning an Irish tune.
 What tune will you begin with?
 Well, Kirsten Allstaff, tutor of “Tin Whistle Basics”, starts students off with a polka called The Rattlin’ Bog.
-It’s a very well known tune due to its popularity from being used to accompany a famous Irish ceili/dance known as The Siege of Ennis.
+It’s a very well known tune due to its popularity as a song aswell as from being used to accompany a famous Irish ceili/dance known as The Siege of Ennis.
 Remember, when learning a new tune, break it down sequence by sequence, what we call phrase by phrase.
 Master a phrase at a time before putting them all together.

-How To Play Mary Had A Little Lamb on Tin Whistle
+How To Play Mary Had A Little Lamb on Tin Whistle in D Major

 How Do You Know If You’re Playing a Note Correctly?